 3. All About the Ears

 Your cat’s ears serve an essential purpose, and not just for hearing sounds!
 Inside your cat’s ear is a vestibular system, just like in humans.
-This vestibular system is responsible for helping your cat to feel oriented and keep his balance.
-If your cat is suffering from an ear infection or other ear-related issue, his vestibular system may be impacted, and he may experience severe disorientation.
-If you notice that your graceful cat has suddenly gained four left feet, take him to the vet and see if the issue is ear-related.
+This vestibular system is responsible for helping your cat to feel oriented and keep their balance.
+If your cat is suffering from an ear infection or other ear-related issue, their vestibular system may be impacted, and he may experience severe disorientation.
+If you notice that your graceful cat has suddenly gained four left feet, take them to the vet and see if the issue is ear-related.

 4. Special Eyes

 Your cat’s eyes are really something special.
 They can constrict to snake-like slits in bright light or expand to cover up nearly the entirety of the iris in darkness.

 If you’ve ever wondered how your cat manages to get up to so much mischief in the pitch-black night, their eyes are a big part of the answer.
 While a human’s night vision is severely limited, your cat’s ability to see at night is more advanced.
 This is because your cat has a piece of ocular anatomy called the tapetum lucidum, which works to reflect light and allow your cat to see more.